 Alcohol drinking in social gatherings and celebrations is quite common worldwide, including in Hong Kong.
 However, many people are unaware of the harm that alcohol does to their health.

 Alcohol has both immediate and long-term effects on health.
 Drinking alcohol in large amount in a short period of time can lead to acute harm due to accident or violence to oneself and others.
 It also increases the risk of intoxication, even death.
-The more alcohol consumed and cumulated over time, the higher the chance of suffering from a wide range of long term illnesses such as certain cancers (including cancers of oral, pharynx, larynx, oesophagus, liver, colorectum and female breasts), gastritis, gastric ulcers, liver cirrhosis, obesity, heart disease, stroke and mental illnesses.
+Being classified as a Group 1 carcinogen to humans, alcohol consumption causes cancers of mouth, pharynx, larynx, oesophagus, liver, colorectum, and female breasts.
+The more alcohol consumed and cumulated over time, the higher the risk of suffering from a wide range of long term illnesses including gastritis, gastric ulcers, liver cirrhosis, obesity, hypertension, heart disease, cerebrovascular disease and mental illnesses.
 Pregnant women who drink alcohol have higher chance of giving birth to babies with birth defects, growth and developmental problems.
 Alcohol use is also associated with many serious social issues, including domestic violence, child neglect and abuse, and absenteeism in the workplace.

 Situation in Hong Kong